derivative-programming/Farm-Py-SqlAlchemy-FastApi/README.md

 # Making Changes
 * Create a new branch for your changes: git checkout -b my-new-branch
 * Make your changes to the code.
-* Commit your changes: git commit -am "Added some new feature"
+* Commit your changes: git commit -am "Added a new feature"
 * Push your changes to your fork: git push origin my-new-branch

 # Creating a Pull Request